 - And more

-LinkedIn provides you with plenty of targeting facets but requires you use the location field—whether that be a specific city or broader area—it’s a good practice to add one or two more fields based on your targeted audience.
+LinkedIn provides you with plenty of targeting facets but requires you to use the location field—whether that be a specific city or broader area.
+It’s a good practice to add one or two more fields based on your targeted audience.
 However, you don’t want to hyper-target, or select too many fields, as it could hurt your initial campaign.
-After talking with LinkedIn, they recommend that your audience size be around 200,000-300,000 for maximum results.
+After learning from LinkedIn ads experts, they recommend that your audience size be around 20,000-80,000 for maximum results.

 If this wasn’t the way you were looking to target an audience then you also have the options of re-engaging website visitors with Website Retargeting, nurturing prospects with Contact Targeting or running account-based marketing campaigns with Account Targeting.